Bradken-Mont-Joli/node-red-contrib-odbcmj/README.md

 -   **Secure Credential Storage**: Passwords are saved using Node-RED's built-in credential system.
 -   **Connection Tester**: Instantly validate your connection settings from the configuration panel.
 -   **Dynamic Inputs**: Source your SQL query and parameters from message properties, flow/global context, or environment variables.
--   **Advanced Retry Logic**: Automatically handles connection errors with configurable delays and retries to ensure flow resilience.
+-   **Intelligent Error Handling & Retry Logic**: Differentiates between SQL errors and actual connection problems.
+Automatically handles connection errors with configurable delays and retries to ensure flow resilience.
--   **Result Streaming**: Process queries with millions of rows without exhausting memory by streaming results as chunks.
+-   **Result Streaming**: Process queries with millions of rows without exhausting memory by streaming results as chunks, with a clear completion signal.
+-   **Configurable Timeouts**: Set timeouts for login, query execution, and internal close operations to prevent hangs.
+-   **Optional Fast Shutdown**: Provides a "fire-and-forget" option for pool closing to handle problematic drivers during Node-RED shutdown/deploy.
 -   **Syntax Checker**: Optionally parse the SQL query to validate its structure.
--   **Query Timeout**: Configure a timeout for query execution to prevent indefinite hangs.

 ---